Hollywood producer Jason Blum bets on 'RRR' to win best film Oscar | Entertainment

 The makers of ''RRR'' are currently gearing up for the Hollywood award season where its distributor Variance Films has mounted a substantial campaign to have the film recognised in the general categories at various ceremonies.

+The movie is already under Oscar consideration after the film's hit track ''Naatu Naatu'' made it to the 95th Academy Awards shortlist for best original song, along with 14 others.
+The nominations for the Oscars will be announced on January 24.
+Besides ''RRR'', India's official Oscar entry ''Chhello Show'', acclaimed documentary feature ''All That Breathes'' and documentary short ''The Elephant Whisperers'', are part of shortlists for three other categories.

+While ''Chhello Show'' is part of the international feature film shortlist, ''All That Breathes'' and ''The Elephant Whisperers'' are included in the shortlists of documentary feature and documentary short segments, respectively.

-The film is nominated for two two Golden Globes -- Best Picture - Non-English and Best Song for 'Naatu Naatu'.
-It has also received five nominations for Critics Choice Awards -- Best Picture, Best Director, Best Foreign Language Film, Best Song for ''Naatu Naatu'', and Best Visual Effects.
+''RRR'' is also nominated for two Golden Globes -- Best Picture - Non-English and Best Song for 'Naatu Naatu'.
+It has received five nominations for Critics Choice Awards -- Best Picture, Best Director, Best Foreign Language Film, Best Song for ''Naatu Naatu'', and Best Visual Effects.

 The 10 films will compete to secure a place in the final five for the BAFTA honour.